 This post is also available in: Français

-Finding the original church record using the information provided by the Marriages and Deaths 1926-1997 tool
+Finding the original church record using the information provided in a Marriages and Deaths 1926-1997 document

 As a Genealogy Quebec subscriber, you have access to the entirety of Quebec’s Parish Registry up until 1940 through the Drouin Collection Records.
 As such, you should be able to find the original church records associated to the forms that predate 1941.